bnaolu/rapid-response-team/uswds-screener-prototype.md

 Once this cycle project came to an "end", we shared this template with HHS representatives and a concern came up around the relationship of rapid prototyping and the reality of dealing with business and development constraints: **"when prototyping something, without knowing if you can deliver it in a certain time, it might lead to empty promises if you don't have the right tech and tools"**.

 To answer this concern, it really isn't about the right tech or tools.
 It's about the technique.
 What we're trying to do is look at this in **a way to improve collaboration between design and implementation**.
-Working through iterations are few and far between, it's all one big iteration and then MAYBE you go back and do iterations on it.
+Working through iterations are usually few and far between; it's all one big iteration and then MAYBE you go back and do iterations on it.
 By prototyping fast and early, it can help test things before it goes into development.

-So when it's possible and when it makes sense, it's important to remember that you can start applying these techniques now with the tech and tools available to you.
+So when it's possible and when it makes sense, it's important to remember that you can start applying rapid prototyping techniques with whatever tools you have on hand.